metterklume/robot-ludo/Readme.md

 The answer is that our function for choosing the first valid move is *not symmetric* in the home positions for Red and Blue.
 We are taking the first moveable counter from 0 which would be the one closest to home for Red but further for Blue.

-To symmetrise this strategy, we have to consider the cases turn=0 and turn=1 separately.
+To symmetrize this strategy, we have to consider the cases turn=0 and turn=1 separately.

 ```python